Northgate Link opening: Sound Transit has announced that the Northgate Link extension will open on October 2nd ($).

 Housing near transit: Sightline looks at how an Oregon bill focused on housing near transit could make better use of transit infrastructure, but the bill was controversial and died.

-Unserious trolls: Republicans in Congress are planning to release “climate” policy proposals, but the it’s not clear how they can even be classified as such.
+Unserious trolls: Republicans in Congress are planning to release “climate” policy proposals, but it’s not clear how they can even be classified as such.

 The Gateway project: The Biden administration is speeding up environmental review for the cross-Hudson Gateway rail project in New York and New Jersey.